antoniomjr/fullcycle/README.md

 ## Overview

-This repository contains a Go application developed as a part of the "`Desafios`" (Go Challenge) from the Pós Go Expert.
+This repository contains a Go application developed as a part of the "`Desafios/Client-Server-API`" (Go Challenge) from the Pós Go Expert.

 ## Challenge Requirements